Presta vs Schrader Valve — Why Your Bike Has That Weird Valve

 How to Pump a Presta Valve Without the Wrong Pump

-This is where new cyclists get stuck.
+This is where new cyclists get genuinely stuck.
 The valve looks alien.
 Nothing happens when you try to pump.
 Here’s exactly what you do.

-5. Pump to your target pressure.
-Road tires: check the sidewall for the printed pressure range.
-A 700x25c tire typically runs 90–110 psi.
-A 700x32c gravel tire might run 60–80 psi.
+5. Pump to target pressure.
+Road tires: check the sidewall for the printed range.
+A 700x25c tire typically wants 90–110 psi.
+A 700x32c gravel tire is usually happier around 60–80 psi.

 Chris Reynolds